sihabutheen8117/obsidian/MERN stack - Edu net/Module - 2 - frontend.md

-# Unit -1 - HTML

-### SGML (standard generalized)
-1.HTML (implementational purpose language)
+(implementational purpose language)
-2.XML (config oriented purpose)
+ML (config oriented purpose)
 - we can also config by JSON.

 ----
 ##### HTML
-- html 1st version 1991
+- html 1st version 1991version 5
-- latest version 2014 , version 5
 - html current version of html is version 5
 - hypertext markup language
-- making the struct of the web page.
+- making the struct of the web page.link.
-- what is markup?
-- it is not programming language.

-##### what is hyperlink.
 - the link between one to another page is called hypertext

 #### DOCTYPE